flams/emily/README.md

 Changes are listed in the sibling https://github.com/flams/emily/blob/master/CHANGELOG.md

-Extensive documentation, along with unit tests and JsDoc can be found here: http://flams.github.com/emily/

 ###What is Emily?

  * Emily is a JS library for building scalable web applications.
  * It's runtime agnostic as it doesn't rely on the DOM.
  * It's ready for realtime applications.
- * It's only a set of AMD/commonJS modules.
+ * It's only a set of AMD/commonJS modules, your module loader is the framework
  * It's ready for being used with other frameworks.
  * It doesn't use any proprietary technology.